simon-epfl/notes-ba3-simon/probastats/resume.typ

 = Convergence

 From the strongest to the weakest.
+Note that these are examples in the general cases, but there are exceptions (for instance conv. in distrib. #sym.arrow conv. in probability if they converge to a constant).

 == in mean square